traulab/BeadsOnASpring/Analysis_scripts/interpeak_distance_counter/README.md

 # interpeak_distance_counter.py

-This script computes **adjacent peak distance distributions** (50–1000 bp) from a BED-like peak file, optionally stratified by **chromatin state**, while supporting score thresholding by:
+This script computes **adjacent peak distance distributions** from a BED-like peak file, optionally stratified by **chromatin state**, while supporting score thresholding by:

 - a **single percentile**
 - a **sweep of percentiles**